-The research and education hub for the centre is a new building that will provide state-of-the-art facilities for over 1,455 students but more importantly, it will facilitate the collaborative, multidisciplinary research environment that can lead the way for a new chapter in education and inspire the next generation of researchers.
+The research and education hub for the centre is a new building that will provide state-of-the-art facilities for over 1,400 students but more importantly, it will facilitate the collaborative, multidisciplinary research and education environment that can lead the way for a new chapter in education and inspire the next generation of researchers.

 The Charles Perkins Centre has three strategic aims focused on education.

 - Leading the way, providing exciting teaching spaces and new ways of delivering existing course units.